 Fact 1: Almost 85% of low cost short term disability claims are not paid out your by your insurance provider at all.
 They are self-funded by your employer.
 Your employer, not the insurer, pays you while you are on short term disability leave.

-Fact 2: Your employer hires the insurance company as a third party to administer this program on their behalf.
+Fact 2: Your employer hires the insurance company to act as a third party administrator for this program.
 Essentially, their job is to weed out as many claims as possible for your employer.

 All of this can unfortunately leave your head spinning especially when you are not well.
 If this accurately describes your situation, then realize that you are really being “handled” by your employer.

-Short Term Disability Claims – Vet your lawyer.
+Short Term Disability Claims – Get the Right Lawyer

 Lecker and Associates have a deep specialty in this legal quagmire that straddles your employer and the insurance company.